How to Analyze Social Media Audience Segmentation

 by Infegy Research Team on October 18, 2021

-If identifying or analyzing online audience segments is part of your day-to-day, whether it be for a brand, business, or agency, you need to use more than your typical online analytics.
+If identifying or analyzing online audience segments is part of your day-to-day, for a brand, business, or agency, you need to use more than your typical online analytics.

 You need accurate data - not assumptions.
 And you also need actionable data.
 The number of Twitter followers or how many likes a tweet got doesn’t help.

 Audience segments can be focused on more than just age and gender.
 You’ll want to look beyond demographics and analyze psychographics -- how people think and feel, how they buy, their emotions, interests, and hobbies.

-Thankfully, solutions exist, such as the social listening tool our team runs, that can help you dive into these psychographic metrics to learn better details about audiences.
+Thankfully, solutions exist, such as Infegy's social listening tool, that can help you dive into these psychographic metrics to learn more details about audiences.

-One thing we’ve found when talking with audience segmentation experts is that many brand teams still miss out on key audience data with their social media analysis.
-They often fall into some big-time audience segmentation traps.
-Don’t be like them!
+One thing we’ve found when talking with audience segmentation experts is that many brand teams still miss out on crucial audience data with their social media analysis.
+They often fall into some audience segmentation traps.
+Here's how to avoid them!

 In this article, we’ll cover 5 key things to remember when creating audience segments that are often overlooked.
 Here they are: